A City of Many Wonders

 Many Spaniards claim that the people of Madrid look down on the rest of Spain.
 If that is indeed the case, it is not without reason.
 As the capital of the country, Madrid is an amazing city that boasts world-class restaurants, amazing architecture, a fascinating art scene, and two premier football teams.

-Madrid is a city experiencing constant growth and has an increasingly multicultural population.
+Madrid is a city that is experiencing constant growth and over time it has developed an increasingly multicultural population.
 A large immigrant population has made Madrid the most culturally diverse city in Spain, which is reflected in the city’s many shops, restaurants and cultural events.

-If you’re ready to embrace a new culture and discover one of Europe’s greatest cities, take the time to study this international relocation guide.
-By the time you’ve finished you’ll know what to expect and be ready for any eventuality, and you’ll be well on your way to becoming an official Madrileño.
+If you’re ready to embrace a new culture and discover one of Europe’s greatest cities, take the time to study the Expat International Desk guide to living in Madrid.
+By the time you’ve finished, you’ll be ready for any eventuality, and will be well on your way to becoming an official Madrileño.